gaois/Gaois.Localizer/README.md

 ## Unsupported cultures

 What happens when a user inputs a URL that contains an unsupported culture?
 For instance, if your site supports Spanish and Portugese content, but the user supplies an `fr-FR` region subtag in the URL.
 By default, the `RequestCultureValidation` middleware will cause a  `CultureNotFoundException` to be thrown in this scenario.
-Fiontar.Localization offers two ways to handle this error: both assume that you have already applied the request culture validation middleware, `app.UseRequestCultureValidation()` to the `Configure()` method in **Startup.cs**.
+Gaois.Localizer offers two ways to handle this error: both assume that you have already applied the request culture validation middleware, `app.UseRequestCultureValidation()` to the `Configure()` method in **Startup.cs**.

 ### Return a 404 Not Found status code

 Add `app.UseRequestCultureExceptionHandler()` to the request execution pipeline *before* the request culture validation middleware.
-The exception handlers in Fiontar.Localization use an async method that listen for exceptions thrown as the request makes its way through the pipeline.
+The exception handlers in Gaois.Localizer use an async method that listen for exceptions thrown as the request makes its way through the pipeline.
 Exception handlers applied after the error is thrown have no effect.

 ```csharp
     app.UseRequestCultureExceptionHandler();